 “MaRS is one of the leading cleantech hubs in North America, so it’s really exciting to be part of that,” says Ward, whose firm landed a seed funding round worth nearly $2 million last spring and expects its patented system to be ready for market by early next year.

-Hyperion, which is based out of Invest Ottawa’s accelerator at Bayview Yards, appears poised for a breakout after years of toiling in the shadows.
+Hyperion, which is based out of Invest Ottawa’s accelerator at Bayview Yards, appears poised for a breakout after years of toiling in stealth mode.

 Ward says she hopes the MaRS accelerator will help catapult Hyperion to the “next level” as it looks to make its mark in the emerging carbon-utilization space.